balochCoder/php-mvc-framwork/README.md

+# Custom Php MVC Framework

-# Features of the Framework
+## Features of the Framework

 Used following features in the framework